A Unified Framework for Linear-Programming Based Communication Receivers: Simulation Study: Joint Decoding and Equalization of Binary Coded Transmissions over an Intersymbol Interference Channel

 Using this analysis, we may lower bound the frame error rate (FER) by

 Here the first term is due to the codewords $\bldc_1$ and $\bldc_3$, and the second term is due to the codewords $\bldc_2$ and $\bldc_4$.
-The bit error rate (BER) and frame error rate (FER) performance of the linear-programming receiver is shown in Figure \ref{cap:BER_FER}, along with the lower bound on the FER given by (\ref{eq:FER_lower_bound}).
-Here $500$ reception errors were simulated for each value of $E_b/N_0$.
+The bit error rate (BER) and frame error rate (FER) performance of the linear-programming receiver is shown in Figure \ref{cap:BER_FER_Hamming}, along with the lower bound on the FER given by (\ref{eq:FER_lower_bound}).
+Here the MATLAB function {\tt linprog} is used to solve the LP, and $500$ reception errors were simulated for each value of $E_b/N_0$.

 The measured pseudodistance ``spectra'' are shown in Figure \ref{cap:psd_all} for four values of signal to noise ratio (SNR) spanning the simulation range; this provides a statistical record of the error events experienced by the receiver at simulated values of $E_b/N_0$ equal to $3$ dB, $7$ dB, $11$ dB and $14$ dB.
 Each spectrum also indicates, for each value of pseudodistance $d$, whether pseudoconfigurations at distance $d$ from transmitter configurations consist of configurations only, non-configurations only, or both.
-Note that even at high SNR, no single error event dominates and that pseudoconfigurations as well as non-pseudoconfigurations contribute to receiver errors.
-Note also that for most transmitter configuration pairs whose pseudodistance is $d$, there also exist (configuration, non-configuration) pairs with pseudodistance $d$.
+Note that for most transmitter configuration pairs whose pseudodistance is $d$, there also exist (configuration, non-configuration) pairs with pseudodistance $d$.
 It may be seen that as the SNR increases, error events at the smallest and second smallest pseudodistances, $d_{\mathrm{eff}}^{(1)} = 4/3$ (due to two error events involving non-configurations) and $d_{\mathrm{eff}}^{(2)} = \sqrt{2}$ (due to two error events involving configurations, and two involving non-configurations), begin to somewhat dominate the pseudodistance spectrum; these are the error events discussed previously in this section involving codewords $\bldc_1$, $\bldc_2$, $\bldc_3$ and $\bldc_4$.
 This predicts that for high SNR, the bound of (\ref{eq:FER_lower_bound}) becomes reasonably tight; tighter bounds may be developed by taking into account the nearest-neighbour pseudoconfigurations (in the pseudodistance sense) of codewords other than $\bldc_1$, $\bldc_2$, $\bldc_3$ and $\bldc_4$.